daveyoon/daveyoon.github.com/index.md

 Hello.

-I'm currently a partner at Idealistech Labs, a consultancy based in San Francisco.
+I'm a managing partner at ylab.co working on a suite of tools to make it easier for organizations to measure their impact.
+I'm also the director of engineering at FWD.us

 Previously, I served as the Director of Engineering at [Samasource](http://www.samasource.org) where I built the SamaHub and the engineering team.
 I learned a lot about crowdsourcing and a bit about impact sourcing, labor economics, and development economics.